 Substitution means removing or replacing hazardous chemical substances in products with less hazardous or non-chemical alternatives.
-The purpose is for the products to be safer for health and the environment when they are manufactured and used, and when they become waste and possibly are recycled.
+The purpose is that products will become safer for health and the environment when they are manufactured and used, and when they become waste and possibly are recycled.
 A seven-step model is presented here that can form the basis for a systematic work to select or replace substances as a way of preventing and avoiding risks.
-For many companies, substitution of hazardous chemicals is already a natural part of the ongoing work of development and improvement.
+In many companies, substitution of hazardous chemicals is already a natural part of the ongoing work of development and improvement.

 A thorough review and assessment of alternatives reduces the risk of regrettable substitution

 It is a good idea to start by defining the problem with the use of a substance.
 Then possible alternatives should be identified.
 The selection should be as wide as possible and the focus should be on replacing the function of the substance that needs to be substituted.
 A thorough review and assessment of alternatives reduces the risk of regrettable substitution, i.e. that a problematic substance is replaced by another problematic substance.

 Start by thinking about why the substance in question should be replaced and what function the substance has.
 Describe in as much detail as possible why the substance is problematic and in what way.
 These questions can be helpful.

 - Where and when does the problem occur?
 Is it in your business or when the product has been resold?

 - For whom is the substance a problem, who suffers from it?

 - What function does the substance to be replaced fulfil?

 - Is an equivalent function difficult to achieve in another way?

 - Is there a corresponding function in other products?